 - Wait for a perfectly sunny day and head up to the Top Of Europe on the Jungfraujoch (it’s so high, that any bad weather will ruin it)

 - Take a train up to the Lauterbrunnen valley and then a gondola up the another James Bond classic – The Schilthorn

 - Spend a half-day wandering around Interlaken’s old town (Unterseen) and head up to Beatenberg for a view of the Eiger, Monch, and Jungfrau (or paraglide off it)

 - Take a gondola up to First and walk to the mirror reflection lake (Bachalpsee) and get a little adrenaline rush on the First Flyer or Tissot Cliff Walk

 The best way to get to your next destination, Zermatt, is via another amazing mountain pass – the Grimselpass.
 This part of the journey is about 3 hours drive time, so it will take you most of the morning.

 Once you are over the pass you can head almost non-stop to Zermatt, or if you have time, stop for another epic view above Fiesch.
-I did this with my parents a few years ago and it’s worth a couple of hours stop.
+I did this with my parents a few years ago and it’s worth a stop for a couple of hours.
 You take the gondola to the top and get to see Europe’s longest glacier (23km / 14 miles) – the Aletsch Glacier.
-It’s actually a glacier that starts at the Jungfraujoch, but you can only truly appreciate it from up here.
+It’s a glacier that starts at the Jungfraujoch, but you can only truly appreciate it from up here.

-One last thing to mention before you arrive in Zermatt: you cannot actually drive “into Zermatt”.
+One last thing to mention before you arrive in Zermatt: you cannot drive “into Zermatt”.
 It is a car-free town.
-So, you have to leave your car in a carpark at Täsch for the duration of your stay, and take the train one stop in the town.
-Sounds annoying, but once you walk around this picturesque town you will appreciate the lack of cars.
+So, you have to leave your car in a car-park at Täsch for the duration of your stay, and take the train one stop in the town.
+It sounds annoying, but once you walk around this picturesque town you will appreciate the lack of cars.